 Everything is planned down to the most minute detail: from ducks waddling along as prospects arrive to a deer prancing across the yard to the perfectly staged home setting and refreshments.
 It all unfolds perfectly with the help of the entire town!

-Nothing is left to chance – the deer had been caged and as the “prospects” arrived, Chevy Chase as Andy Farmer gave the command into his radio to waiting helpers “cue the deer” at just the right moment.
+Nothing is left to chance.
+The deer had been caged, and as the “prospects” arrived, Chevy Chase as Andy Farmer gave the command into his radio to waiting helpers to “cue the deer” at just the right moment.

-Here are some quick tips for how your community team can create a “Cue The Deer” experience:
+Here are some quick tips for how your senior living sales team can create a “Cue The Deer” experience: